+I intentionally titled this post, “when doctors seem dismissive” rather when doctors are dismissive.
 Most doctors are anything but dismissive.
-Overall, my doctors have been great and this post is not intended to be a criticism of any doctor in particular.
+Overall, my doctors have been great, and this post is not intended to be a criticism of any doctor in particular.

 Having a doctor who is competent is vital, but having one who listens to you and is not dismissive is also important.

-Needless to say, I soon began feeling more than a little embarrassed and then guilty as co-payment costs and dollar signs starting flashing through my mind.
+Needless to say, I soon began feeling a little embarrassed and then guilty as co-payment costs and dollar signs starting flashing through my mind.
 He meant no harm.
-I knew he was merely trying to lighten the mood and make me feel better, but he didn’t lighten the mood and I did not feel better.
-To me it seemed he was being dismissive.
+I knew he was merely trying to lighten the mood and make me feel better, but he didn’t lighten the mood, and I did not feel better.

-Then there was the comment often made, again with purely good intent, by so many on my health care team.
+Then, there was the comment often made, again with purely good intent, by so many on my healthcare team.
 I can’t tell you how many times during/following appointments, before surgeries and all through treatment I heard the words, you’ll be fine.

-Again, this was a completely innocent remark which was supposed to be comforting for me to hear, but I found it to have the exact opposite effect.
-No one knew things were going to be fine.
-Saying so felt dismissive, as if my fears were being diminished.
-Even hubby sometimes remarked on this very thing.
-And many times, I might add, his feelings as the caregiver were dismissed entirely, or so it seemed to him.
+Again, this was a completely innocent remark which was supposed to be comforting to hear, but I found it to have the exact opposite effect.

-When I announced to my oncologist (yes, rather dramatically, something along the lines of, I’d rather have a dozen more surgeries than undergo chemotherapy, he didn’t say anything, but gave me a look that to me said, come on lady, get a grip.
+When I announced to my oncologist (yes, rather dramatically), something along the lines of, I’d rather have a dozen more surgeries than undergo chemotherapy; he didn’t say anything, but gave me a look that said, come on lady, get a grip.

 More recently, I received what to me was upsetting news about my bone health.
 The side effects of my ongoing adjuvant hormonal therapy have raised some pretty intense havoc on my body.
-The side effects of this treatment are real, unpleasant and serious and this time, I did not so easily allow them to be dismissed.
+The side effects of this treatment are real, unpleasant and serious, and this time, I did not so easily allow them to be dismissed.

-The difference now is that I no longer keep quiet because since my mother’s cancer and then my own, I have a lot of experience from the cancer patient’s vantage point.
+The difference now is that I no longer keep quiet.
+Since my mother’s cancer and now my own, I have a lot of experience from the cancer patient’s vantage point.
 I now express, or try to express, exactly how I feel about things to my doctor.
 I don’t allow my concerns to be so easily dismissed anymore.